jbx-protocol/juice-docs-v2/blog/2022-07-02-the-power-of-tokenomics-explained.md

 ---
-slug: the-power-of-tokenomics-explained
+slug: the-power-of-token-minting-explained
-title: The power of tokenomics explained
+title: The power of token minting explained
 authors: [felixander]
 tags: [dao, news, juicebox]
 ---

-# The power of tokenomics explained
+# The power of token minting explained

 ## Tokens, a utility you shouldn’t go without